wordmate03/US-Population---Time-Series-Analysis/README.md

 A time-series analysis of US Population Data using different techniques.

 Techniques Used:
-Moving Average
+Moving Average,
-Exponential smoothing
+Exponential Smoothing,
-Linear Regression
+Linear Regression,
-ARIMA
+ARIMA,
-LSTM
+LSTM,

 Tools Used:
-MS-Excel
+MS-Excel,
 Python